 IMPORTANT: Be sure to enable the Google Chat option as one of your phone destinations in Settings, Voice Setting, Phones.
 That’s the destination we need for The Incredible PBX to work its magic!
 Otherwise, all inbound and outbound calls will fail.
 If you don’t see this option, you may need to call up Gmail and enable Google Chat there first.
 Then go back to the Google Voice Settings.

 While you’re still in Google Voice Settings, click on the Calls tab.
 Make sure your settings match these:

 - Call Screening – OFF

 - Caller ID (In) – Display Caller’s Number

 - Caller ID (Out) – Don’t Change Anything

 - Global Spam Filtering – ON

 Click Save Changes once you adjust your settings.
 Under the Voicemail tab, plug in your email address so you get notified of new voicemails.
 Down the road, receipt of a Google Voice voicemail will be a big hint that something has come unglued on your PBX.

-IMPORTANT: Before Google Voice calling will actually work, you must restart Asterisk from the Linux command line interface.
-Log into your server as root and issue this command: amportal restart.
+IMPORTANT LAST STEP: Google Voice will not work unless you restart Asterisk from the Linux command line at this juncture.
+Using SSH, log into your server as root and issue the following command: amportal restart.